TEAMMATES/teammates/docs/development.md

 #### IntelliJ

-Run tests using the configurations available under `Run → Play`.
+Run tests using the configurations available under `Play → Run`.

 ## Deploying to a staging server